KhaalidADAN/Comprehensive-Analysis-of-University-Programs-in-Somalia/README.md

-# Comprehensive Analysis of University Programs in Somalia
+# Comprehensive Analysis of University Programs in Mogadishu, Somalia

 ## Project Overview
 This project aims to provide an in-depth analysis of university programs in Somalia, focusing on two key aspects: **Program Duration** and **Tuition Fees**.
 By examining data across different faculties and universities, we uncover important trends and insights that can inform strategic decisions for both institutions and students.